rasundsbak/rtd-tutorial/docs/source/index.rst

 02 The research question
 ========================
 OPEC countries, their oil export and democracy development.
 The statistics shown will be from the OPEC countries.
 Data on Trade value in Crude oil will be collected from Comtrade legacy database [@muir2023].
 "Trade value" was chosen because it is the variable in this category that includes the most data.
 If choosing another category, the number of missing values would be larger.
-The development of the values of Trade value will be shown from the period 1995-2004.
-Then then the results of the Opec countries on a corruption index from the World Bank governance Indicators will be introduced [@kaufmann2023].
+The development of the values of Trade value will be shown from the period 1995-2014.
+The results of the Opec countries on a corruption index from the World Bank Governance Indicators will be introduced [@kaufmann2023].
 Finally, a regression analysis with corruption level as the dependent variable will be shown.
 The unit of analysis will be land- years.
 The process of restructuring the data will be shown.

 03 The academic problem
 =======================